 If your establishment has been set up as a general partnership (VOF), these requirements apply to each individual business partner.
 In addition, the municipal authority may ask for a completed Bibob form (background screening).

 Reporting changes to your catering establishment

 If there is a change in the management of your hotel or catering establishment, you must report this to the municipal authority.
-If there is a change in the legal structure, you must apply for a new alcohol licence under the Licencing and Catering Act.
+If there is a change in the legal structure, you must apply for a new alcohol licence under the Alcohol Act (previously known as the Licencing and Catering Act).
 If the structure of your premises changes in such a way that it no longer fits the description in your licence, you must report this change to the municipal authority within one month.

 Online application procedure via Message Box

-You can also apply for a licence dispensation under the Licensing and Catering Act online via Message Box.
+You can also apply for a licence dispensation under the Alcohol Act online via Message Box.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.